AVerySmartPerson/build-security-in/README.md

-To use/test the application, simple fork and/or clone this repository, cd into the cloned folder and type 'vagrant up' for the initial set up to be performed.Following this, open a web browser and visit http://localhost:8080/.
+To use/test the application, simple fork and/or clone this repository, cd into the cloned folder and type 'vagrant up' for the initial set up to be performed.
+Following this, open a web browser and visit http://localhost:8080/.
 Remember, in order for 'vagrant up' to work properly, you should have both Vangrant and Ansible installed on your machine.